 Personnel Training – Competency

-Sourcing Animals & Tissue
+Sourcing Animals and Tissue

-Teaching & Education
+Teaching and Education

 External Service Providers

-- Standards for animal care and use will meet or exceed all applicable local and national laws and regulations.
+- Standards for animal care and use will meet or exceed applicable local and national laws and regulations.

 Consequences of Mistreatment